65 people are interested

 Please visit the new page to apply.

-Due to the COVID-19 pandemic, children in the foster care system are now more isolated than ever.
-They need compassionate, dedicated community members to look out for their best interests and speak up when needed.
+Children in foster care need compassionate, dedicated community members to look out for their best interests and speak up when needed.

 CASA volunteers are partnered with a child or group of siblings who are involved in the child welfare system.
 Volunteers spend time with the child/children, gather information about his or her needs from the family, caretakers, teachers, doctors, and caseworkers, and make informed recommendations to the family court about the child’s future.
 The role of a CASA volunteer is simple: to advocate for whatever is in the best interest of the child/children.